 The Idaho Licensure Board requires a master’s degree with an emphasis in speech-language pathology as the minimum educational qualification for SLP licensure.
 The degree must be offered through a nationally accredited school and include a Board-approved curriculum.

 If you have completed a bachelor’s degree related to communicative sciences and disorders, this gives you a distinct advantage going into a graduate program.
-For example, the graduate program at Idaho State University requires completion of a bachelor’s degree in this field or a year of pre-professional coursework before you can be accepted into their master’s program.
+For example, the graduate program at Idaho State University requires completion of a bachelor’s degree in this field or a full year of pre-professional coursework before you can be accepted into their master’s program.

 Nationally accredited master’s programs are often structured to take two-years when attending traditional campus-based classes, or three years in enrolled in a more flexible online program.
-Your program would typically consist of 60 credits for non-thesis students and 64 for those registered as thesis students.
+Your program will typically consist of 60 credits for non-thesis students and 64 for those registered as thesis students.

-Core courses would often include:
+Core courses often include:

 - Early Language Development and Disorders